vajahath/generator-ts-np/README.md

 #### Special Notes

 - If you've any credentials/secrets, make a directory `credentials/` or `private/` at the root of your package, which will be ignored by both git and npm.
-- When you `npm publish`, mainly the content of `dist/` will be published.
-To know what folders/files will be ignored, take a look at `.npmignore`.
+- When you `npm publish`, mainly the content of `dist/src/` will be published.
+To know what folders/files will be ignored, take a look at `files` section in package.json.
 - The `media/` folder is `.npmignored` by default.
-So if you need to use some images inside your package, handle `.npmignore` file accordingly.
+So if you need to use some images inside your package, handle `files` section in package.json file accordingly.
 The idea here is that **you should not publish any unnecessary stuffs to npm registry**.

 > :warning: **Important**: Before publishing your package, hand check each file and verify everything is perfect. `ts-np` only helps you to get started quickly and step back it self leaving the rest to you.